telegram-bot-rb/rails_template/README.md

 end
 ```

-And then use `capistrano-daemonize` or any `capistrano-foreman` to run it.
+And define custom capistrano tasks or something else to run it.

+There is sample task in this repo in `lib/capistrano/tasks/telegram_bot.rake`.

 ## License